An alternative to synthetic control for models with many covariates under sparsity: Introduction

 Finally, a recent work by \cite{Wager2019} parallel to ours\footnote{Our results have been presented as early as 2016 at the North American and European Summer Meetings of the Econometric Society (see \url{ https://www.econometricsociety.org/sites/default/files/regions/program_ESEM2016.pdf}), and again in 2017 during the IAAE Meeting in Sapporo, see \cite{IAAE2017Sapporo}.} suggests a Lasso-type procedure assuming logistic propensity score and linear specification for both treated and untreated items.
 Their method is similar but still slightly different from ours.
-Also, the main focus in \cite{Wager2019} is to prove asymptotic normality under possibly weaker conditions on the sparsity levels of the parameters.
+The main focus in \cite{Wager2019} is to prove asymptotic normality under possibly weaker conditions on the sparsity levels of the parameters.
 Namely, they allow for sparsity up to $o(\sqrt{n} /\log(p))$ or, in some cases up to $o(n /\log(p))$ where~$n$ is the sample size, when the eigenvalues of the population Gram matrix do not depend on~$n$.
-Similar results can be developed for our method at the expense of much additional technical effort.
+Similar results can be developed for our method at the expense of additional technical effort.
 We have opted not to pursue in this direction since it only helps to include relatively non-sparse models that are not of interest for the applications we have in mind.
+More recently, the papers of \cite{NingImaiSida2018} and \cite{tan2020} written independently have been brought to our attention. \cite{tan2020} studies double-robustness of a similar estimator but assumes a logistic propensity score model while we leave room for other possibilities.
+The setting in \cite{NingImaiSida2018} is not restricted to the logistic model.
+However, that paper considers propensity score only as a mean to select the variables that should be fully balanced and that will enter in the final propensity score.
+This leads to a more complex estimation procedure.
+The authors of these two papers do not seem to be aware of the prior work of ours \citep{IAAE2017Sapporo}.

 The paper is organized as follows.
 Section \ref{sec:setup} introduces the set-up and the identification strategy behind our estimator.
 Section \ref{sec:EstimStrategy} presents the estimator both in the low- and high-dimensional case and studies its asymptotic properties.
 Section \ref{sec:MCXP} examines the finite sample properties of our estimator through a Monte Carlo experiment.
 Section \ref{sec:applications} revisits \cite{lal86}'s dataset to compare our procedure with other high-dimensional econometric tools and the effect of the large-scale tobacco control program of \cite{AbadieDiamondHainmueller2010} for a comparison with synthetic control.
 Section \ref{sec:conclusion} concludes.
 All proofs are in the Appendix.